Godis715/Online-Movie-Quiz/README.md

-# Online-Musical-Quiz
+# Online-Movie-Quiz

-Here will be an application of the online quiz about music.
+Here will be an application of the online quiz about movies.

 ## Technology stack
 (this is not the last version)